UNMC chief says Omaha-area hospitals are not yet near capacity; he credits people staying home

 Thanks to people following recommendations to stay home, avoid gatherings and give one another space, the Omaha area’s hospitals are not yet operating near capacity.

-Dr. Jeffrey Gold, chancellor of the University of Nebraska Medical Center, provided the update during a video news conference Wednesday that also included U.S. Rep. Don Bacon, R-Neb.
+Dr. Jeffrey Gold, chancellor of the University of Nebraska Medical Center, provided the update during a video press conference Wednesday that also included U.S. Rep. Don Bacon.

 Health officials are seeing more people than usual at Omaha-area hospitals because of a heavy flu season, which cuts their wiggle room to handle a possible surge of cases of COVID-19, the illness caused by the novel coronavirus.